adobe/aquarium-fish/README.md

 Maybe in the future Fish will allow to manage the cluster CA and issue certificate for a new node, but for now just check openssl and https://github.com/jcmoraisjr/simple-ca for reference.

+### To run as a cluster

+**TODO [#30](https://github.com/adobe/aquarium-fish/issues/30):** This functionality is in active development, the available logic can't handle the cluster.

+Just make sure there is a path from one node to at least one another - there is no requirement of seeing the entire cluster for each node, but it need to be able to connect to at least one.
+More visibility is better up to 8 total - because it's the default limit of cluster connections for the node.

-### Cluster usage
+#### Cluster usage

-To initialize cluster you need to create users with admin account and create labels you want to use.
+To initialize cluster you need to create users with admin account and create Labels you want to use.
 In order to use the resources manager manually - check the `API` section and follow the next general directions:

 1. Get your user and it's token
-2. Check the available labels on the cluster (and create some if you need them)
+2. Check the available Labels on the cluster (and create some if you need them)
 3. Create Application with description of what kind of resource you need
 4. Check the Status of your Application and wait for "ALLOCATED" status
 5. Now resource is allocated, it's all yours and, probably, already pinged you